ScaleBSD/scalebsd.github.io/_drafts/2018-05-12-UDP-On-FreeBSD-is-anyone-using-this-at-scale.md

         if (error) {
 ```

-Looks like:
+Yields 1.1Mpps and looks like:
 [![](/media/svg/2018.05.11/udpsender2.svg)](/media/svg/2018.05.11/udpsender2.svg)

-Changing the global rwlock read lock path for the global interface list to be epoch protected looks this:
+Changing the global rwlock read lock path for the global interface list to be epoch protected yields 1.8-2.5Mpps and looks this:
 [![](/media/svg/2018.05.11/udpsender3.svg)](/media/svg/2018.05.11/udpsender3.svg)

 We're now contending heavily on updating the refcount for the output interface address.We can fix this by relying on epoch to guarantee liveness for short lived references.